Deputations to the Board are generally used to provide the

 cannot be heard on items that are not on the meeting

-Members of the public wishing to register to make a deputation at a board meeting or board committee meeting should contact the board secretary, Charmaine Zina, at 416-981-4232 or Charmaine.Zina@torontohousing.ca.
+Members of the public wishing to register to make a deputation at a board meeting should contact the board secretary, Charmaine Zina, at 416-981-4232 or Charmaine.Zina@torontohousing.ca.

 Deputants are requested to register in advance of the meeting.
 This will allow time for the Board Chair to confirm: